johnwdunn20/ScrapingEvo/README.md

 This program will scrape each ski on Evo's website and return a horizontal table exported to Excel.
 You can then query/search for your desired criteria.
 I used SQLite in Python to query the table.

 # Set Up
-1. Set up virtual environmetn with `virtualenv venv` and activate it `source venv/bin/activate`
+1. Set up virtual environment with `virtualenv venv` and activate it `source venv/bin/activate`
   a.
 Note: Windows commands are slightly different
 2. In the virtual environment shell, run `pip install -r requirements.txt`